jim-og/payments-engine/README.md

 ### ledger.rs
 Responsible for maintaining a ledger of client accounts and the state of transaction disputes.
 The following data stores are maintained:
-- *clients* - holds each client’s account information of available funds,held funds, and locked status.
+- *clients* - holds each client’s account information of available funds, held funds, and locked status.
 - *deposits* - tracks all the deposit transactions which have been made for all clients.
 This allows O(1) lookup time of a deposit in the event a transaction is disputed.
 - *disputes* - tracks any active disputes.